pudly/schmopera-hugo/content/articles/star-trek-and-the-opera.md

 ---
-title: Star Trek and the opera
+title: "Star Trek and the opera"
 ---

 So, I have a loving husband who happens to be a *Star Trek* fan.
 There's not a whole lot of direct overlap between a sci-fi lover and an opera lover, but one point of contact is in Robert Picardo, (aka The Doctor), and his singing skills on *Star Trek: Voyager*.